What They Do: Drafters use software to convert the designs of engineers and architects into technical drawings.

 How to Become One: Drafters typically complete education after high school, often through a program at a community college or technical school.
 Some programs lead to an associate of applied science in drafting or a related degree.
 Others result in a certificate or diploma.

-Job Outlook: Employment of drafters is projected to decline 4 percent over the next ten years.
-Employment growth will vary by specialty.
+Job Outlook: Employment of drafters is projected to decline 2 percent over the next ten years.

 Following is everything you need to know about a career as a drafter with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career: